 “Anna, can you hear me?
-Are you done napping?
+Are you okay?
 It’s over.
 You are free to go.”

 “What happened?”
 I asked.

-“That lawyer literally scared the living daylights out of you when he came flying through that door.”
+“That lawyer literally scared the living daylights out of you when he came flying through the door.”

 I quickly got up when I heard a deep voice asking, “How is she doing?”